JS Series: Using Atomics to Handle Concurrent Writes from Workers

 Problems with Shared Memory

 Imagine that we have two threads with access to the same resource (sharedMemory).
-Thread 1 is deliberately waiting for Thread 2 to signal when it is okay to proceed execution, by updating the data at location.
+Thread 1 is deliberately waiting for Thread 2 to signal when it is okay to proceed execution, by continuously checking if the data at location has been updated.

 // Thread 1